Two Days in Madrid

 Gran Vía and Puerta del Sol’s adjacent streets are packed with restaurants, cafés, and bars where you can have a traditional Spanish meal and then discover Madrid’s great nightlife.

-The day begins bright and early in Puerta del Sol to take some photos of the city’s main symbols (if you haven’t already seen them on your arrival), such as the Kilometre zero and the statue of the bear and the berry tree (Oso y el Madroño).
-Once you have seen the Puerta del Sol, take the street “Calle Arenal” until you get to the Teatro Real (Royal Theatre), colloquially known as “Ópera”.
+The day begins bright and early in Puerta del Sol to take some photos of the city’s iconic symbols (if you haven’t already seen them on your arrival), such as the Kilometer zero and the statue of the bear and the berry tree (Oso y el Madroño).
+Once you have seen the Puerta del Sol, take the street “Calle Arenal” until you get to the Teatro Real (Royal Theatre), commonly known as the Ópera.

 In front of the Opera House is the Plaza de Oriente, a remarkable square designed during the nineteenth century.
-If you walk through the plaza you'll see the largest royal palace in Europe, the Royal Palace of Madrid, which you can visit by taking a guided tour of the building.
+If you walk through the plaza you'll see the largest royal palace in Europe, which you can visit by taking a guided tour of the Royal Palace of Madrid.
 After leaving the royal residence, head to the Almudena Cathedral, Madrid's Catholic cathedral, which is located next to the Palace.

 If you take Calle Mayor, you'll get to Plaza de la Villa, a square in the historic center of Madrid that used to house the city’s town hall.
 Continue walking down Calle Mayor until you get to Plaza Mayor, a great place to go for “tapas” or to have a typical “bocadillo de calamares” (a calamari sandwich).
 The nearby Calle Cava de San Miguel also offers numerous restaurants.